 How unusual is it to share in-depth expertise with clients and non-clients alike – and to do so with a completely product-neutral approach?

 J.M.: Having been in the industry for many years prior to helping develop the first Komet Academy, I had never seen any approach this comprehensive yet product-independent, and I have yet to see it emerge elsewhere… I would say it is very unusual.

-Which Academy topics have been especially popular so far?
+Which Academy irrigation courses have been especially popular so far?

 J.M.: “Building a Better Sprinkler Package” is the foundation for all of the series, and remains very popular for that reason.
 “Troubleshooting” and “Lowering Application Intensity” are very popular too, and “Wheel Track Options” get a lot of attention in parts of the world where those issues are prevalent.